c0nD/c0nD/README.md

 - Projects that solve a unique problem!
 - Videogames that I like to spend free time working on.
 - Lead Developer for https://www.OnionCult.com
-- (Hopefully soon!)
-Machine learning / AI projects!
+- Machine learning / AI projects!

 <!---
 c0nD/c0nD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.